HPInc/Azure_Deployments/terraform-deployments/deployments/quickstart-single-connector/quickstart-tutorial.md

 ### Running the script

+Run the following command in Azure Cloud Shell: ```python azure-cloudshell-quickstart.py | output.txt```
+-   ```| output.txt``` logs the script's execution outputs into a .txt file.
-Run the following command in Azure Cloud Shell: ```azure-cloudshell-quickstart.py``` The script should take approximately 35-45 minutes to run.
+-   The script should take approximately 35-45 minutes to run.

 ### Connect to a workstation